 Spring and Summer in Edmonton mean long days, thirst-quenching patios, and seemingly endless festivals.
 We can't leave all the fun to winter—come out and play when the snow melts and the city turns green!
 Bust out your shades, slap on some sunscreen, and check out the multitude of festivals and things to do during the warmer months.

-May brings more than just flowers.
+Spring brings more than just flowers.
 Attractions that have been hibernating over the winter are ready to be enjoyed anew.
 Want to know what it was like to live in Edmonton’s past?
 Step back in time at Fort Edmonton Park, then mosey over to the Ukrainian Cultural Heritage Village and learn how to pinch perogies.
 From UCHV it's just a hop, skip and a jump to Elk Island National Park.

 Other attractions to check out include Jurassic Forest, The High Level Bridge Streetcar, Castrol Raceway, The Snow Valley Aerial Park, the fountains at the Alberta Legislature, and Edmonton's amazing Golf Courses.